magi-retro/peercoin/doc/README_windows.txt

 The software automatically finds other nodes to connect to.
-You can enable Universal Plug and Play (UPnP) with your router/firewall or forward port 14070 (TCP) to your computer so you can receive incoming connections.
-GhostCoin works without incoming connections, but allowing incoming connections helps the GhostCoin network.
+You can enable Universal Plug and Play (UPnP) with your router/firewall or forward port

+15714 (TCP) to your computer so you can receive incoming connections.
+Whitecoin works without incoming connections, but allowing incoming connections helps the Whitecoin network.

 Upgrade
 -------